 Dr. Chung further achieved her optometric training in a residency program emphasis in Primary Care and Low Vision Rehabilitation at the Veterans Affairs Hospital in Palo Alto.
 In her residency training, she had the opportunity to share her knowledge with interns and worked with veterans who were visually impaired due to macular degeneration, diabetic retinopathy, glaucoma and retinal dystrophy.
 She recognizes the difficulty that the visually impaired community is experiencing, and she enjoys helping these individuals adapt to their new lifestyles through use of various low vision devices.
 Dr. Chung is glaucoma certified, and she continues to practice to the fullest scope of optometry in California.

-In her spare time, Dr. Chung enjoys reading fictional novels, playing the guitar, exploring new restaurants and running with her Labrador Retriever, Indie.
+In her spare time, Dr. Chung enjoys reading fictional novels, playing the guitar and exploring new restaurants.

 Award presented by previous Santa Clara County Optometric Society Optometrist of the Year Recipient, Dr. Rodney Lum.

 The “OD of the Year Award” is this society’s highest honor, given to a doctor for HER service to our profession, to HER community and to HER fellow man.
 My committee of past OD of the Year recipients Keith Chow and Chris Kavanagh are happy to have found a woman equal to or even surpassing us in accomplishments.
 Certainly, surpassing us guys in the good looks department too.

 Our OD of the Year was selected for her many achievements, and for her quiet yet decisive leadership.
 To quote a colleague: “she does her job with a willing attitude and a steadfast smile to boot. “

 Our OD of the Year is mentioned by another young colleague as a "real role model" to her, as both a doctor and as a leader.